MattRowe18/CARLA/docs/source/index.rst

    python3 dynamic_weather.py

 You will now see the weather change from the default scene.
 Keep watching the screen for a few minutes, you will observe changes of light, from night to day, changes in cloud cover, fog and rain.
+By default, the weather changes much slower than in the image above.
+However, you can alter the speed using arguments for the python script.

+There are 3 arguments to the dynamic_weather.py script:

+.. list-table:: Title
+   :widths: 25 25 50
+   :header-rows: 0

+   * - --host
+     - set the CARLA host IP (by default 127.0.0.1 or 'localhost')
+   * - --port
+     - set the port to find the SERVER server (by default port 2000)
+   * - --speed
+     - sets the speed of the weather changes by multiplier (default is 1.0)

 .. image :: dynamic_weather_render.gif